 - When images show a watermark for the user who shares the files, the option to download the original file cannot be set (this is because that file does not contain the watermark and may therefore not be downloaded).

 - When images do not show a watermark for the user who shares the files, a watermark can optionally be added by setting the 'Watermark' option.

 You can share individual files or Collections.
 The benefit of using Collections is that when updating the Collection (for example by adding or removing files), the Shared Link is also updated.

 Once the Shared Link has been created, you can at any time update the settings such as the name, description and options.
 Adding or removing files is only possible by sharing a Collection.

 Step 1.
-Select the files or Collection that you want to share and click Share in the menu.
+In the search results panel, select the files or Collection that you want to share and click Share in the menu.

-Tip: Other ways of accessing the Share option is to:
+Tip: Other ways of accessing the Share option are: